Last updated on August 28, 2020 by Liza Hawkins

 - Add the flour and the salt.
 Fix the dough hook to the KitchenAid and mix on low for one minute.
 Add 1/4 cup olive oil, and then continue mixing on low to medium-low for 10 minutes.

 - Remove the dough hook and then disengage the mixing bowl from the stand.

-- Remove the dough and it's ready to use for your favorite pizza recipe!
+- Remove the dough and it's ready to roll out and use for your favorite pizza recipe!